Get wages, employment trends, skills needed, and more for any occupation.

 Projected employment shows how much employment is expected to grow in this occupation over a 10-year period.
 This can help you decide if this career is a good choice for future job opportunities.
 You can look at projected employment in your state, or in other states where you might consider living.

-You can see the total number of people employed in this occupation in 2014 (for states) or 2016 (nationally), the number expected to be employed in 2024 or 2026, and rate of growth over those years.
+You can see the total number of people employed in this occupation in 2016, the number expected to be employed in 2026, and rate of growth over those years.

 The projections are based on assumptions of unemployment rates and labor productivity growth rates.
 While the projected numbers may not be exact, they are helpful to compare one career to another, or one location to another.

-National-level data come from the Bureau of Labor Statistics, Office of Occupational Statistics and Employment Projections, Employment Projections: 2016-26.
+National-level data come from the Bureau of Labor Statistics Employment Projections, 2016-26.

 This chart shows you a range of how much most workers in this occupation earn per hour, in the location that you selected.